Phineapple18/GhostSpectator/README.md

   * listen to SCP and Spectators chats (via command or automatically)
   * listen to other Ghosts via RoundSummary chat, if they are not within certain distance (via command or automatically)
   * challenge other Ghosts to a duel
+  * be spawned at the place of their death
+  * be autospawned after player's death

 ## Required plugins and dependencies:
 - [Harmony 2.2.2.0 (net48)](https://github.com/pardeike/Harmony/releases/tag/v2.2.2.0) by pardeike - dependency